AliYmn/djeasy/README.md

     --create                      Create a new site.
     --nginx                       Nginx restart
-    Project_name --gunicorn       Gunicorn restart

 # Site Publishing Steps

-* Creating a virtual environment.

-Follow the steps in turn.

-    cd /home/
+* You must create virtualenv for your project and this package.
+* NOT : You should know virtualenv name to use djeasy.

+You can follow this;

+    cd /home/ # as you wish.
+My recommended in your /home/ directory.

-    virtualenv -p python3 DjangoEnv
+    virtualenv -p python3 DjangoEnv # example name : DjangoEnv

-* Upload your app.
+* Upload or clone your project in server directory like /home/

-We can create a copy of the project you wrote with Django.

 Example :

     cd /home/
     git clone https://github.com/AliYmn/aliyaman.org
-    mv aliyaman.org DjangoBlog
+    mv aliyaman.org DjangoBlog # to change name

 * Let's run the package.